Course Requirements - Religion Program

 226. History of Christianity: Reformation and Modern (3) studies Christianity from the beginning of the Reformation in the sixteenth century to the present.
 Key people, events, ideas, and the relationship of the church to the world in which it existed will be examined.

-229. African-American Religious History (3) surveys the development of religion among African-Americans.
+229. African-American Religions (3) surveys the development of religion among African-Americans.
 Such topics as the characteristics of African religions retained in the United States, Christianity before and after emancipation, religion and the civil rights movement, and Black nationalist religions and movements will be studied.

 251. The World of Islam (3) studies the central doctrines, historical development, and current practice of Islam.

 252. The Judeo-Christian Tradition (3) surveys in historical context the western religions of Judaism and Christianity.
 Special attention is given to modern manifestations of these two great religious traditions.

 253. Biblical Ethics (3) explores the ethical systems found in the Bible.

 260. Introduction to Christian Theology (3) studies the central doctrines of Christianity as they have developed through the history of the church.
 Key points of discussion and major thinkers will be covered and students will be led to identify and articulate their stance with regard to each doctrine.
 The contemporary theological scene will be introduced as well.

 261. Women and the Bible (3) explores the often ambivalent relationship between women and the Bible.
 It examines what the Bible says about women, how women are portrayed in biblical texts, and how women readers have broadened our understanding of the Bible.

 262. Global Christianity (3) surveys the growth of Christianity in the world and treats the church as it exists in Africa, Asia, Latin America, and the Pacific Rim.
 How is Christianity transmitted from one culture to another?
 How is Christianity in other parts of the world similar to and different from Christianity in the United States?